 Alright.
 You should now be set up to get started with your ecommerce reporting.

 You might start out with a simple excel sheet to keep track of your data.
 But as time goes by you might decide to use a professional reporting dashboard to save time and to impress your stakeholders.
-I recommend DashThis for this purpose because it is easy to set up and it allows you to present your ecommerce metrics in a visually appealing dashboard.
+I recommend DashThis for this purpose because it is easy to set up and it allows you to present your ecommerce metrics, social media and PPC metrics in a visually appealing dashboard.

 I wish you the best of luck with your ecommerce business.